lancewood1/cloud-native-course-errata/README.md

 ## Push to the Cloud

 ### Known issues
-  - "python" app does not have correct dependency - you have to add the "flask" to the "requirements.txt"
+  - `python` app does not have correct dependency - you have to add the `flask` to the `requirements.txt`
-  - "ruby" application needs to change the Ruby version in the Gemfile
+  - `ruby` application needs to change the Ruby version in the `Gemfile`
-  - The URL of the "console" (App manager) should start with "console..." but lab document (or email) says "login..."
+  - The URL of the `console` (App manager) should start with `console...` but lab document (or email) says `login...`

 ### Challenge questions
   - Why, everytime you push an app, are the list of buildpacks downloaded again?
   - How many containers are needed for pushing an app?
   - Why do you see "container gets created and destroyed" as part of pushing app?
   - Can you find diagram that shows the sequence of internal operations that occur when pushing an application?
 (Google "PCF how applications are staged".)
   - What is the "org"/"space" structure in your PCF installation?
   - Why do you have to use "--random-route"?
 What is the "cf push" option that lets you specify the hostname part of a route? ("cf push -h")